 Related: 22 Frugal Living Tips from the Great Depression

-Waste less – Waste is a huge problem for most households and if our Grandparents can teach us anything, it is to use up what you have before you buy more.
+Waste is a huge problem for most households and if our Grandparents can teach us anything, it is to use up what you have before you buy more.
 This can be anything from a bottle of shampoo to having leftovers for lunch.
-Not only that, but it applies to reuse an item as many times as you can before you throw it away.
+Not only that, but it applies to reusing an item as many times as you can before you throw it away.

 There are quite a few things that you can reuse to save money that will save you hundreds over the course of a year.